 Passive NFFE.
 A "passive NFFE" is an NFFE that is not an excepted NFFE.
-With respect to a reporting Model 2 FFI filing a Form 8966 to re-
+With respect to a reporting Model 2 FFI filing a Form 8966 to report its accounts and payees, a passive NFFE is an NFFE that is not an active NFFE (as described in the applicable IGA).